-The Montessori philosophy to education focuses on lesson mastery, independence, and building a love of learning.
+The Montessori philosophy of education focuses on lesson mastery, independence, and building a love of learning.

 With mastery as the goal, there is no need to assign grades to a student’s work, because essentially all students would receive an “A.” Homework is also not part of our school culture.
-We believe that students work hard all day and should spend their afternoons and evenings engaged in life – playing sports, taking music lessons, cooking with their family, and not doing more school work.
+We believe that students work hard while at school and should spend their afternoons and evenings engaged in life – playing sports, taking music lessons, cooking with their family, and not doing more school work.

-Three times a year parents receive a narrative progress report for their child.
+Three times a year parents receive a progress report for their child.
 These reports include academic achievements, but also highlight a child’s emotional and social development.
-All three make up the “whole child” and all are key components of their learning experiences.
+All three make up the “whole child” and all are key components of the learning experiences.

-Students in grades 3-8 participate in the ACT Aspire each year.
+Students in grades 3+ participate in the standardized testing each year.
 While the test scores have no impact on teacher salaries or a child’s academic standing, we do use them as benchmarks.
 These tests help us to gauge the child’s progress as well as to identify areas in the classroom where we could better meet our student’s needs.

 At The Montessori School of Fort Smith, we believe that each child is an individual and their education should reflect that.

 What are the benefits of Montessori education?

 - Encourage students to learn natural self-discipline